-The LEDE project source code starts off with OpenWrt revision r49258.
-The code is stored inside a git tree which contains all branches and releases ever made by OpenWrt.
-While importing the sources the tree was normalised and some minor tweaks were made to committer names and mail addresses.
+The OpenWrt project source code is stored inside a git tree which contains all branches and releases ever made.

 All repositories can be browsed online through: